seccubus/seccubus/README.md

 ---------
 * #572 - Issues with disabling SSL verification in Nessus
 * #571 - @SHoekstra fixed: testssl scan fails on docker because hexdump is not installed
+* Fixed an issue where duplicate asset_hosts were created on certain platforms (e.g. docker)
+* Fixed an issue in how filters were composed if